chinamike65/hugo-tuolesi/content/book3/book3en.md

 Master Ngawang Gyatso was born on March 3, 1969 (the fifteenth day of the first lunar month) in Hainan Tibetan Autonomous Prefecture, Qinghai Province.

 The master began to practice Buddhism as a novice monk at the age of six, and became an ordained monk at the age of eighteen.
-He studied with Dharma Master Lama Yong Zeng, Geshe Rinpoche, Lobsang Dorje Vajra Guru, Gejia Rinpoche, Dharma Master Yeshe Gyatso, and Gazang Qusong Vajra Guru and the 10th Panchen Lama.
+He studied with Dharma Master Lama Yong Zeng, Geshe Rinpoche, Lobsang Dorje Vajra Guru, Gejia Rinpoche, Dharma Master Yeshe Gyatso, Gazang Qusong Vajra Guru and the 10th Panchen Lama.

-Master Ah Wang, having followed the precepts of his teachers, received complete transmission of the teachings from his seven masters, the forty-sixth generational heirs of the "Prajna Paramita Sutra", the most important classic of Buddhism.
+Master Ah Wang, having followed the precepts of his teachers, received complete transmission of the teachings from his seven masters, the forty-sixth generational heirs of the "Perfection of Wisdom Sutra", the most important classic of Buddhism.
 From them he obtained more than 200 kinds of empowerments, more than 300 advanced special empowerments, more than 280 guiding precepts, with more than 500 scriptural sutras and more than 80 oral transmissions of intangible secrets.
 Therefore, the lineage of the master's doctrinal transmission is extremely complete and especially rare.

 His Holiness Dharma Master Yongzeng, who was once the sutra teacher of the living Buddha, Sechi, in Lamodeqin Monastery was a person of superior virtue and the complete holder of the transmissions of the Gelugpa tantric teachings.
-Master Ah Wang followed Master Yongzeng for more than 20 years and absorbed all of the experience of the Venerable Dharma Master.
+Master Ah Wang studied with Master Yongzeng for more than 20 years and absorbed all of the wisdom and experience of the Venerable Dharma Master.
 The other six masters are also highly proficient in the esoteric secrets and have sufficient evidence of exceptional scholarly achievements.

 In addition, Master Ah Wang studied at Qinghai Buddhist College and the Ta'er (Kumbum) Monastery Debating College of Dialectics (Debating College).
 With a single-minded commitment to study and wide erudition, he completed the study of sutra and tantra, the five major theories of the five great Dharma masters, well ahead of schedule.

 Since graduating from Qinghai Buddhist Academy and Ta'er Monastery Debating Academy with excellent grades, the master has been living at Qinghai Tuole Monastery, serving as the Vajra Guru and the abbot of the monastery.
-He teaches the monks of Tuole Monastery every day in groups: lectures on the five great treatises, San Shi Dao, and the four tantras, and has set up a new sutra debating school in the monastery.
+He teaches the monks of Tuole Monastery every day in groups: lectures on the five traditional monastic subjects, the "Three Principal Aspects of the Path", and the four classes of tantra, and has set up a new sutra debating school at the monastery.

 Master Ah Wang has now produced several batches of lamas with a Geshe degree (equivalent to a Ph.D. in Buddhism).

 The master also insists on going into retreat for two months every year.

-Lama Yongzeng once told Master Ah Wang: **"Your whole career in this life is to turn the wheel of Dharma widely and spread the Dharma for the benefit of all living beings."**
+Lama Yongzeng once told Master Ah Wang: "Your whole career in this life is to turn the wheel of Dharma widely and spread the Dharma for the benefit of all living beings."

-Master Ah Wang often gives sermons, teachings, lectures, and empowerment ceremonies in both Tibetan and Chinese areas, and often holds patriotic teachings, and patriotic activities in monasteries, making due contributions to the promotion of social harmony and stable development.
+Master Ah Wang often gives sermons, teachings, lectures, and holds empowerment ceremonies in both Tibetan and Chinese areas, and often holds patriotic teachings, and patriotic activities in monasteries, making due contributions to the promotion of social harmony and stable development.

 At the invitation of believers from other places, the master has travelled all over the world to teach the sutras and the Dharma to those who are destined to hear them.

-In 2009 and 2014, invited by the Buddhist community in Macau, the master, as representative of Tibetan Buddhist monks, presided over the Puja for the 10th and 15th anniversary of Macau's return to the motherland.
+In 2009 and 2014, invited by the Buddhist community in Macau, the master, as a representative of Tibetan Buddhist monks, presided over the Puja for the 10th and 15th anniversary of Macau's return to the mainland.

 In October 2015, the master was also invited to participate in the 2015 Chongsheng International Forum co-organized by the Yunnan Buddhist Association and the Dali Chongsheng Temple.

 Master Ngawang is not only perfect in his practice and perfect in his eloquence, but he is also the author of a rich collection of writings.

-The Master's writings include Commentary on Philosophy, Commentary on the Prajna Paramita Diamond Sutra, Dictation from the Three Masters of the Three Paths and Three Schools, Vajrasattva Ritual and Practice, and Dakini Buddha's Mother Ritual.
-Tracks and Practical Practices, Practice of Retreat, Simmering Sang Ritual, Biography of Vajra Guru Gazang Qusong, History of Tibetan Buddhism, Dabao Motto, Nectar Dharma Rain, Tantric Buddhism Feng Shui and the "Dharma Ocean Treasures" series, etc.
+The Master's writings include Commentary on Philosophy, Commentary on the Diamond Sutra, Dictation from the Three Masters of the Three Paths and Three Schools, Vajrasattva Ritual and Practice, and Dakini Mother of Buddha Ritual, Tracks and Practical Practices, Practice of Retreat, Simmering Sang Ritual, Biography of Vajra Guru Gazang Qusong, History of Tibetan Buddhism, Dabao Motto, Nectar Dharma Rain, Tantric Buddhism Feng Shui and the "Dharma Ocean Treasures" series (this is the third volume), etc.

 The master's writings are concise and comprehensive, and the analysis is profound and thorough, and has been praised and acclaimed by many great scholars in Buddhist circles at home and abroad.

-Master Ngawang once studied under the 10th Panchen Lama, who is deeply loved by the people.
+Master Ah Wang once studied under the 10th Panchen Lama, who is deeply loved by the people.
 The Panchen Lama was called "a great patriot and an outstanding leader of Tibetan Buddhism" by the Central Committee of the Communist Party of China and made many important contributions to Buddhism in China.

-Master Ngawang was deeply influenced by the Panchen Lama.
-In his religious thought, he advocated that Buddhist disciples should be concerned with the common people, cherish the "three great loves" and practice the "four practices" in order to achieve the harmony and perfection of the "five vows".
+Master Ah Wang was deeply influenced by the Panchen Lama.
+In his religious thought, he advocated that Buddhist disciples should be concerned with the common people, cherish the "Three Great Loves" and practice the "Four Practices" in order to achieve the harmony and perfection of the "Five Vows".

 "Three Loves": patriotism, love for the people, and love for education.